 Displaying poor digital etiquette is as common as it is frustrating.
 Half-listening to what someone’s saying as you check for incoming text messages won’t endear you to anyone.
 Strong networkers offer their full attention — not a steady stream of distracted “uh-huhs.”
 When you’re physically at an event where you can engage in face-to-face networking, take a break from the online variety.

 All good chats must eventually end.
 When it’s time to move on (or you’re receiving cues that the other person is ready to wrap up the conversation), exit with style.
-You might try something like, “We’ll, I have a few more hellos to make.
+You might try something like, “Well, I have a few more hellos to make.
 It was so very nice meeting you, Pat.
 I’d love to stay in touch.
 Here’s one of my business cards.
 May I have one of yours as well?”

 Remember that for your networking efforts to pay off, you need to follow up.
 Strike while the iron is hot and the conversation is still fresh in the person’s mind.
 Sending a brief nice-to-meet-you email or a LinkedIn invitation (along with a short personalized message) within a day or two is a smart idea.
+While you're at it, remember to boost your social media profile, because after the conference, you might get some traffic!

 This post was originally published in 2015 and has been updated recently with more current information.